reidpowell/datasci03-get_clean/README.md

 In this submission, we consider any feature containing either mean() or std() to be of interest.
 There are features that contain mean elsewhere in their title, e.g., "294 fBodyAcc-meanFreq()-X", and this code can be modified to analyze those; however, as there is no requirement for analysis of mean frequency of any of the FFT features or any accompanying standard deviation feature, they are omitted.

 ## Use Descriptive Activity Names
+These activity names are taken from the "activiy_labels.txt" file.

 ## Label Variables